samtgarson/micro-starter/readme.md

 ### Environment

-Don't check `build/env.js` into source control!
-Use it for env vars in development.
-You can keep `build/.env.example` updated with the environmental requirements of your app for other devs.
+Use `build/env.js` for env vars in development but don't check it into source control!
+You can keep `build/env.example.js` updated with the dummy environmental requirements of your app for other devs.

 ## Contribute